 The employees get their TPS training from their managers/supervisors/mentors and form on the job training and not from books or by attending seminars.
 The knowledge is transferred continuously.

 Toyota creates a culture of lean leadership, developing their own lean leaders, as opposed to using external help/consultants.
 These lean leaders then teach the managers and supervisors not only the lean tools but their roles and responsibilities.

 Lean cannot be implemented by one individual but by creating an entire workforce that performs their job in a lean manner.
 All the managers and supervisors are responsible and accountable for the lean implementation.

 The fact that several Toyota plants in North America outperformed their sister plants in Japan tells us that the lack of success in the lean implementation cannot be blamed on the cultural differences as some people claim.

-It is, rather, a result of not engaging the whole workforce in a thorough lean and on-the-job training, of not having a leadership team knowledgeable in lean principles and tools and not understanding their roles and responsibilities and, lastly, in not having own lean leaders to drive the lean transformation at all levels.
+It is, rather, a result of not engaging the whole workforce in a thorough lean and on-the-job training (similar to TPS Training), of not having a leadership team knowledgeable in lean principles and tools and not understanding their roles and responsibilities and, lastly, in not having own lean leaders to drive the lean transformation at all levels.

 Of course, there is another prerequisite: having a vision created at the highest level in the company and following that vision as a true North.

 If you are looking to develop your own production system, we can help you with materials to start your own version of TPS Training.